IBM/auction-events/docs/run-local.md

  install.
 Choose *auction@0.0.1.cds*.
 - Lastly, we need to instantiate the contract to be able to submit transactions on our network.
 Click on *+ Instantiate* and then choose *auction@0.0.1*.
+- 🚨When promted for a function type in `instantiate`.
+This is very important, since if we do not call this function, we will get errors later on. 🚨
-- When promted for a function, a private data collection, or and endorsement policy, hit `enter` on your keyboard, which will take all of the defaults.
+- When prompted for a private data collection, or and endorsement policy, hit `enter` on your keyboard, which will take all of the defaults.
 - This will instantiate the smart contract.
 This may take some time.
 You should see the contract under the *instantiated* tab on the left-hand side, once it is finished instantiating.